robertmaynard/Sandbox/README.md

 A look at what we would have to change to have CMake find templated function signatures.

 ## Cuda Ptxas ##
 Trying to replicate a cuda compile bug I encountered when building dax, with Cuda 5.5

 ## Conceptual Executive ##
 An attempt at a delayed worklet invocation pipeline for dax.

+## CMakeTrackConfFiles ##
+Working on verify that CMake only tracks the proper configured files, and that ones that don't exist after generation aren't tracked

 ## DumpTags ##
 Code to dump information about moab files.
 Also provides SimpleMoab.h